 “We knew it was important to have a day on the beach and create a great beach club environment for Sailors to relax, sunbathe, swim and just have a great place to party.” said Dee Cooper, the Senior Vice President of Design for Virgin Voyages.
 “Since the Modern Romance of Sailing has been our ethos in building the Virgin Voyages brand overall, we consider this where the Modern Romance of Sailing meets island life.”

-Once in Bimini, Sailors will find no shortage of ways to spend their day.
-The island is rife with activity like active, ocean based water sports or even historic shipwreck diving.
-Of course, Sailors may just choose to spend the day reveling or relaxing, at The Beach Club itself, which takes inspiration from gems of the mediterranean like Mallorca, while retaining a grounded Holbox Beach feeling, (Tulum’s charming, rising hotspot, neighbor).
+Once in Bimini, on a cruise from Miami to the Bahamas, sailors will find no shortage of ways to spend their day.
+When you cruise to Caribbean island, you'll immediately notice it is rife with activity like active, ocean based water sports or even historic shipwreck diving.
+Of course, Sailors may just choose to spend the day reveling or relaxing, at The Beach Club at Bimini, Bahamas itself, which takes inspiration from gems of the mediterranean like Mallorca, while retaining a grounded Holbox Beach feeling, (Tulum’s charming, rising hotspot, neighbor).

 “We really want the Beach Club to be a place that allows Sailors a chance to reconnect with themselves.
 To have time for contemplation, introspection, and just remembering they are connected to something bigger than themselves,” said Michael Brindley, Senior Director of Product & Experience.

 In the spirit of Vitamin Sea, the brand’s ethos of well-being, there will be moments of retox and detox with areas of high energy and quiet spots for complete relaxation.
 Morning at The Beach Club is whatever a Sailor decides, but might begin with yoga and meditation or some sea (or people) view gazing over cocktails with friends.